percona/pg_tde/documentation/docs/faq.md

 It depends on your business requirements and the sensitivity of your data.
 Encrypting all data is a good practice but it can have a performance impact.

-Consider encrypting only tables that store sensitive data. `pg_tde` supports multi-tenancy enabling you to do just that.
+Consider encrypting only tables that store sensitive data.
 You can decide what tables to encrypt and with what key.
 The [Setup](setup.md) section in documentation focuses on this approach.

 We advise encrypting the whole database only if all your data is sensitive, like PII, or if there is no other way to comply with data safety requirements.
 See [How to configure global encryption](global-encryption.md).